Scroll down for a transcription of this episode.

 I'm joined by Shuka Kalantari who's here to share more about how spending time around natural bodies of water can support our minds and bodies, and ultimately the health of our environment.
 Here's Shuka.

-MAT WHITE: Most people live in urban settings, particularly in developed countries, and most of those settings are very close to water.
+MAT WHITE: Most people live in urban settings, and most of those settings are very close to water.
 So we felt that it was probably pretty important to start looking at this.

 SHUKA KALANTARI: That's Mat White, an environmental psychologist at the University of Vienna and a leading researcher on the benefits of "blue spaces," things like lakes, coastlines, etc. Over a decade ago he noted there were a lot of studies about how green spaces are good for us, but not much about our waters.